ipa320/seneka_deployment_unit/README.md

 ##3.
 Live Config
 ----------------------------------------------
 It is necessary to calibrate the camera before you can pickup a sensorsonde.
-If you use the bash aliases place marker number 3 on the appropriate positon and type **start-calib**.
+Place marker number 3 on the appropriate positon and type **start-calib** (assuming you are using the bashrc aliases).
 To avoid these step after each reinitialization you can store the parameters in **seneka\_sensonode\_detection/launch/calibration\_ext.yaml**.
 There you can also adjust the fixed point for calibration.
 To check if the calibration is valid use rviz for visual feedback.
-For finer adjustment u need to try to grab the sensosonde.
+For finer adjustment u need to grab the sensosonde.

 ##4.
 Pick up
 ---------------------------------------------------------------------
 * roslaunch seneka_pnp seneka_pnp.launch start_state:="home" (states are defined in seneka_pnp)

-To start pickup/deploy you can use a action [pickup-front => val=1, deploy-front => val=2]
+To start pickup/deploy you can use a action
+[pickup-front => val=1, deploy-front => val=2]
 [pickup-rear => val=11, deploy-rear => val=12]

 * rostopic pub /seneka_pick_and_place/goal seneka_pnp/QuanjoManipulationActionGoal